pola-rs/polars/docs/development/contributing/ide.md

 ## Visual Studio Code

 Make sure to configure VSCode to use the virtual environment created by the Makefile.
+VSCode will prompt you to do this automatically once the Makefile creates the `.venv` folder.
+You can also run the `Python: Select Interpreter` command to manually configure the workspace to use the local `.venv` interpreter.

 In addition, the extensions below are recommended.